acdlee/acdlee.github.io-YourMorning/index.md

 ## Let's Get Started

-### Creating the Project Folder
+### Creating the Project Folder<br />
-Create a project folder titled 'MyMorning' either in your Desktop folder (your home screen) or another project folder.
+Create a project folder titled 'MyMorning' either in your Desktop folder (your home screen)<br />
+or another project folder.<br />
-Note: For instruction's sake, I'll assume that the folder is located on the home screen.
+Note: For instruction's sake, I'll assume that the folder is located on the home screen.<br />

-Now that you have a home for your project, let's open the Terminal and navigate to this folder.
+Now that you have a home for your project, let's open the Terminal and navigate to this folder.<br />
-Open Terminal and type the command:
+Open Terminal and type the command:<br />
-**cd ~/Desktop/MyMorning**
+**cd ~/Desktop/MyMorning**<br />

 ### Writing the Python Script
 Using either Emacs, your favorite IDE, or your favorite text editor, create and open a file